triblatron/dagui/README.md

 * Activation events
 * Inherit visibility from parent
 * SVG shapes if parser supports translation to primitives
+* No code generation
+* No interference with the CMake configure and generate process.
+* One obvious place to change to add a new property, event, whatever.

 ## Dependencies
 * C++17 compiler (gcc 11+, clang16+, Visual Studio 2017+)